neutrinojs/neutrino/docs/creating-presets.md

 };
 ```

-## Important Points
+## Working with paths

-- When working with paths, remember that your preset will be running in the context of a project.
+When working with paths, remember that your preset will be running in the context of a project.
 You should take care
 to define application paths by referencing the current working directory with `process.cwd()`.
 For example if you
-wanted to work with the project's "src" directory, you would merge the path via `path.join(process.cwd(), 'src)`.
+wanted to work with the project's "src" directory, you would merge the path via `path.join(process.cwd(), 'src')`

+## Loader and Babel modules

-- Because of package conflicts or unknown organization of a project's `node_modules` directory, it is usually safer to
+Because of package conflicts or unknown layout of a project's `node_modules` directory, it is usually safer to
 define loaders, Babel plugins, and Babel presets to Webpack absolutely than by name.
 In our sample preset above, while
 we could have passed the loader as just `'standard-loader'`, it is safer to resolve its location relative to our preset
 than having Webpack et al to attempt to load it later from a different, potentially incorrect location.
 Instead we
 passed `require.resolve('standard-loader')`.

+As a rule of thumb, if your preset is the one using `require`, you are safe to require by name.
+If you are passing the
+name of the module off to be required by Webpack or Babel, instead pass the path to the module via `require.resolve`.

 ## Publishing